aasourav/devOps-notes/go/concurrency-2/README.md

 ![alt text](image-35.png)

-Range over the channel, the receiver goroutine can use range to receive a sequence of values from the

-channel. range over the channel will iterate over the values received from a channel.
+Range over the channel, the receiver goroutine can use range to receive a sequence of values from the channel. range over the channel will iterate over the values received from a channel.

 The loop automatically breaks when the channel is closed.

-So once the sender goroutine has sent all of its values, it will close the channel and the receiver

-goroutine will break out of the range loop.
+So once the sender goroutine has sent all of its values, it will close the channel and the receiver goroutine will break out of the range loop.
 The range does not return the second boolean value.

-Normally the receive returns the second boolean value, but range just returns value, as on close,

-the range will automatically break out of the loop.
+Normally the receive returns the second boolean value, but range just returns value, as on close, the range will automatically break out of the loop.

+Unbuffered channels:
-Unbuffered channels, the channels that we have been creating till now are unbuffered channels.
+the channels that we have been creating till now are unbuffered channels.

 ![alt text](image-36.png)

 There is no buffer between the sender goroutine and the receiver goroutine.

-Since there is no buffer, the sender goroutine will block until there is a receiver, to receive the

-value, and the receiver goroutine will block until there is a sender, sending the value.
+Since there is no buffer, the sender goroutine will block until there is a receiver, to receive the value, and the receiver goroutine will block until there is a sender, sending the value.

-OK.

-In buffered channels, there is a buffer between the sender and the receiver goroutine, and we can specify
+In buffered channels, there is a buffer between the sender and the receiver goroutine, and we can specify the capacity, that is the buffer size, which indicates the number of elements that can be sent without the receiver being ready to receive the values.

 ![alt text](image-37.png)

-the capacity, that is the buffer size, which indicates the number of elements that can be sent without

-the receiver being ready to receive the values.

-The sender can keep sending the values without blocking, till the buffer gets full, when the buffer gets full, the sender
+The sender can keep sending the values without blocking, till the buffer gets full, when the buffer gets full, the sender will block.

-will block.

-The receiver can keep receiving the values without blocking till the buffer gets empty, when the buffer

-gets empty, the receiver will block.
+The receiver can keep receiving the values without blocking till the buffer gets empty, when the buffer gets empty, the receiver will block.

-The buffered channels are in-memory FIFO queues, so the element that is sent first, will be the element

-that will be read first.
+The buffered channels are in-memory FIFO queues, so the element that is sent first, will be the element that will be read first.

 ### Exercise 01-exercise/02-channel/02-channel

 ### Exercise 01-exercise/02-channel/03-channel

-### CHannel DIrection
+### Channel Direction

-When using channels as functional parameters, you can specify if the channel is meant only to send or

-only to receive values.
+When using channels as functional parameters, you can specify if the channel is meant only to send or only to receive values.

-And this specificity will help us to increase the type safety of the programs, in the below example, in

-is a receive only channel, note the syntax,
+And this specificity will help us to increase the type safety of the programs, in the below example, in is a receive only channel, note the syntax, it's a pointer operator followed by the chan keyword, and out is a send only channel, and the syntax is, chan keyword followed by the pointer operator.

 ![alt text](image-38.png)

-it's a pointer operator followed by the chan keyword, and out is a send only channel,

-and the syntax is, chan keyword followed by the pointer operator.

 In this example, the pong function can use in, only to receive values.
 It cannot use this channel to send values.

-If it tries to send values on this channel, the compiler is going to report an error.

-OK, so in this way, we can control what operations that function can do with the channels that are

-passed as parameters.
+If it tries to send values on this channel, the compiler is going to report an error.so in this way, we can control what operations that function can do with the channels that are passed as parameters.

 ### Channel direction exercise.
 01-exercise/02-channel/04-channel